Skip to content

 Historical Addition in the West

 The filioque emerged in the West amid theological and political pressures.
 First appearing in Spanish councils (e.g., Toledo, A.D.
 589) to combat Arianism -- denying Christ's divinity -- it affirmed the Son's equality with the Father.
-By the 8th century, Charlemagne adopted it to unify his empire against Eastern influence, inserting it into the Creed without ecumenical consent.
+By the 8th century, Charlemagne adopted it to unify his empire against Eastern influence, inserting it into the Creed without what the East regards as proper ecumenical consent.

-Reformers like Luther and Calvin retained it (despite rejecting papal prinacy), viewing the filioque as patristic (citing Augustine, although Augustine explicitly stated that there are not two principles behind the Holy Spirit, but one: unified from the Father and the Son).
-This perpetuated the divide between East and West, ignoring Eastern concerns over unilateral alteration, rather than ecumenical consensus (i.e., ask the Holy Spirit and not the dictates of man).
+Reformers like Luther and Calvin retained it (despite rejecting papal primacy), viewing the filioque as patristic (citing Augustine, who explicitly stated that there are not two principles behind the Holy Spirit, but one: unified from the Father and the Son).
+This perpetuated the divide between East and West, as critics charge that it ignored Eastern concerns over unilateral alteration rather than seeking ecumenical consensus.

 Council of Toledo (589)